laughingclouds/quizgame/README.md

 2. [Complete project using drogon framework](https://github.com/laughingclouds/quizgame/tree/def7792)
 3. Now.
 Rewrite in golang

+## Plans

+I was thinking of using react for the front-end (cuz' why not).
+For that I will have to create an api (backend) that will return data in json format.
+This is the time to work on the various end-points for our app.

 ## Where To Get Started

 -   [PostgreSQL 14 Documentation](https://www.postgresql.org/docs/current/index.html)